 Tribal Vision is a First Nations family dance company based on the Six Nations Reserve in Ontario, Canada.
 The company presents the exciting dance and music of North America's First People's through multimedia shows and workshops with schools, festivals and special events.
-The Company is made up of Champion Dancers and a World Class singing champion.
-They love sharing their rich culture with people the world over.
+The Company is made up of Champion Dancers who love sharing their rich culture with people the world over.